-As I contemplated writing about my work, my thoughts returned to the moment I first thought of becoming an artist.
-While director of the museum shop at the Peabody Essex Museum in Salem, Massachusetts, I was surrounded by wonderful examples of how creative people turned their thoughts and visions into art that could generate deep emotions for the viewer.
+Years ago, while working as director of the museum shop at the Peabody Essex Museum in Salem, MA, I was surrounded by wonderful examples of how creative people turned their thoughts and visions into beautiful art that could generate deep emotions for the viewer.